maurya-sachin/weather-app/README.md

 ## Overview

-WeatherAffair is a modern weather application built with React, Vite, and Tailwind CSS.
-It provides users with accurate and real-time weather data, intuitive visualizations, and essential information like air quality, sunrise/sunset timings, and more.
-This project exemplifies my expertise in creating responsive, high-performance web applications with clean, accessible, and user-friendly designs.
+**WeatherAffair** is a modern weather application built with React, Vite, and Tailwind CSS.
+It provides users with accurate, real-time weather data, intuitive visualizations, and essential information like air quality, sunrise/sunset timings, and more.
+This project showcases my expertise in creating responsive, high-performance web applications with clean, accessible, and user-friendly designs.

+You can view the live version of the app here: [WeatherAffair](https://weatheraffair.vercel.app/)

 ## Key Features

 - **Real-time Weather Data**:
   Displays temperature, feels-like temperature, wind speed, humidity, pressure, and UV index.
 - **7-Day Weather Forecast**:
   Offers a detailed forecast for the next seven days.
 - **Interactive Temperature Charts**:
   Visualizes temperature trends over time.
 - **Air Quality Data**:
   Includes detailed air quality information where available.
 - **Sunrise & Sunset Times**:
   Provides accurate daily timings for sunrise and sunset.
 - **City Search with Auto-Suggestions**:
   Allows users to quickly search for and view weather data for any location.
 - **Weather Maps**:
   Powered by Leaflet.js for an interactive view of weather patterns.
 - **Customizable Settings**:
   - Light and dark mode support for better readability.
   - Temperature display in Celsius or Fahrenheit.
   - Option to save favorite cities for quick access.
 - **PWA Features**:
   - Installable as a Progressive Web App for offline use.
   - Service workers enhance performance and caching capabilities.

 ## Technologies Used